viklund/courses/annotation/2016/practical_session/ExcerciseEvidence.md

 *cd practical1*

-When you are done, you should have a folder called course\_data in your *practical1* folder.
-This course\_data folder is write-proteced, it is only a resource for you to obtain data from, but not where you are writing your own outputs to!
+When you are done, you should have a folder called course\_material in your *annotation_course* folder.
+This course\_material folder is write-proteced, it is only a resource for you to obtain data from, but not where you are writing your own outputs to!
 NOTE!
 We do not supply full paths in all of the exercises below.
 You will need to find the files yourself, which will be easy since you are an expert Linux-hacker. :)

 Also, we have made a genome browser called Webapollo available for you on the address [http://annotation-prod.scilifelab.se:8080/NBIS_gp1/](http://annotation-prod.scilifelab.se:8080/NBIS_gp1/)